 A long warranty is not merely useful if your tech suffers a meltdown or malfunction, it’s also a signifier of the quality of the item you’re purchasing.
 You should additionally consider researching the manufacturer and their environmental policies – purchasing from a company that considers the environment, and that takes proactive steps towards damage limitation, is far preferred to an irresponsible corporate body that cares only for profit.

 6. Gift it onwards

 For better or for worse, we live in a capitalist society.
-Consumerism is here to stay, as are ‘The Jones’.
-But you don’t need to be part of this impulsive, mass produced world – where items are purchased without a thought and competition is rife.
+Consumerism is here to stay, as is ‘The Jones’.
+But you don’t need to be part of this impulsive, mass-produced world – where items are purchased without a thought and competition is rife.
 Adopt a carefully thought out approach to each item you buy, and every item you own – and let us know your ideas for overcoming the Jones’ Syndrome in the comments section.